- Creativity techniques: Brainstorming

 - Electronic or online brainstorming

-Brainwriting – free writing technique
+Brainwriting – freewriting technique

+Author.
 This method was originally popularized in Germany in the 70s and developed by Arthur B. VanGundy.

 Brainstorming is done by freely writing down ideas about a given topic.
 Each person writes their ideas down on index cards, self-adhesive notes or slips of paper.